-Blue Star is conducting detailed planning for its 2024 exploration program.
-It is anticipated that the program will be mobilized in May and extend through until September.
-The program will focus on assessing several priority gold targets on the Ulu Gold Project.
-In addition, the critical minerals potential throughout the Company's projects will be assessed.
+Blue Star's 2024 exploration program was mobilised in May.
+The program will focus on assessing several priority gold targets on the Ulu Gold Project, with a secondary focus on assessing the critical minerals potential throughout the Company's extensive landholdings.